moreartyjs/moreartyjs/README.md

 # Current status #

-Version 0.1.8 is [ready](https://github.com/Tvaroh/moreartyjs#download).
-Test coverage is almost 100% with more than 400 test cases.
-Map performance is very good: approximately 3-times faster then [Mori](http://swannodette.github.io/mori/)'s implementation for additions and retrievals.
-Vector modification is 2-3 times slower than Mori's, but has significantly faster iteration.
-This is due to underlying array-copying based implementation.
+Version 0.2.0 is [ready](https://github.com/Tvaroh/moreartyjs#download).
+Test coverage is almost 100% with more than 150 test cases.

 # Future goals by priority #

 1. Improve the documentation, provide more examples.
-2. Move data structures to separate repo.
 3. Gather community feedback to find areas for improvement.
 4. Stabilize API and code.
-5. Rewrite vector using RRB-tree data structure.
 6. Battle-test the library on more projects.